d-smith/statusapi-sls/README.md

 </pre>

 Note that the API must then be redeployed via sls deploy for the API settings update to take effect.
+So the deploy process is:

+* Deploy
+* Configure gateway settings
+* Redeploy
+* Seed DDB with tenant keys